Updated October 26, 2023

 When to call the doctor during pregnancy is a common question among pregnant women, especially as they approach their due date.
 As a rule, keep your calling threshold low.

-The following list, though not all-inclusive, are some of the most common concerns pregnant women ask their providers when it comes to deciding when to call the doctor during pregnancy:
+The following list (though not all-inclusive) are some of the most common concerns pregnant women ask their providers when it comes to deciding when to call the doctor during pregnancy:

 - Contractions Before 36 weeks